Boxer Indemnities: History

 As the United States had demanded less compensation than was then stipulated in the Boxer Rebellion, they converted the overcompensation received into a scholarship for Chinese students, which known as the Boxer Rebellion Indemnity Scholarship Program.
 Subsequently, The Empire of Japan and French Third Republic also used part of the compensation for young Chinese students to finance their studies.

-After the First World War, China's claims against defeated German Empire and Austria-Hungary were counterbalanced.
-After the October Revolution, the Soviet government granted an indemnity waiver in the 1920's regarding the Boxer Indemnities.
+After the First World War, the Republic of China's claims against defeated German Empire and Austria-Hungary were counterbalanced.
+After the October Revolution, the Soviet government granted an indemnity waiver in the 1920s regarding the Boxer Indemnities.

 When China's compensation payments for the Boxer Indemnities ended in 1938, the actual compensation amount amounted to more than six hundred million silver dollars, converted to around one billion yuan.